tryswift/trySwiftAppFinal/README.md

 # trySwiftApp
 try!
 Swift Conference App

 ## try!
-Swift Tokyo 2017 presentations
+Swift Presentations
-You can find an overview of speakers and their presentations, including slides and video [here](PRESENTATIONS.md).
+You can find an overview of speakers and their presentations, including slides and videos [here](./Presentations).
 If you see slides or videos get posted, please create a [pull request][pr] to add these, or let us know by filing an [issue][issue].

 <img src="https://cloud.githubusercontent.com/assets/4190298/23140345/534ae20c-f7b1-11e6-8584-b65aded1f59e.png" width=250>
 <img src="https://cloud.githubusercontent.com/assets/4190298/23140344/53463e82-f7b1-11e6-8d84-c0cedcc930b1.png" width=250>